beatfan/MPC5744P_Bootloader_Upmachine/README.md

 # MPC5744P_Bootloader_Upmachine
-MPC5744P Relative Tools, use wpf framework and C# , contain hex phasing, bootloader and so on
+MPC5744P Bootloader upmachine, use wpf framework and C# , contain hex phasing, bootloader and so on